-One thing is sure: If you decide to sell your house for cash, HomeLight will gather offers from our network of buyers and introduce you to the highest bidder.
+If you decide to sell your house for cash, HomeLight will gather offers from our network of buyers and introduce you to the highest bidder.
+We’ve found that a home’s Simple Sale price usually shakes out to between 90%-95% of market value.
 Visit our Simple Sale platform to learn more.

 Word of caution: Many major home remodels have a low return on investment

 The average amount recouped for home remodeling projects has dropped significantly in recent years.
-A 2018 Remodeling magazine survey of real estate professionals found that the average return on 21 popular remodeling projects was 56%, down from 64% in 2017 and 62% in 2016.
+According to a survey of real estate professionals by Remodeling magazine, 2020’s average return on 21 popular remodeling projects came in at 66.5% nationally, down from 68.6% in 2019.

-That said, some upgrades—not major overhauls—do carry a fairly high return on investment, such as replacing street-facing vinyl siding with stone veneer, touching up exterior paint, and installing a steel entry door, and you also have to account for how certain projects make your home more marketable and attractive to potential buyers.
+Some upgrades — not major overhauls — do carry a fairly high return on investment, such as replacing street-facing vinyl siding with stone veneer, touching up exterior paint, and installing a steel entry door.
+You also have to account for how certain projects make your home more marketable and attractive to potential buyers.

-A few examples for comparison’s sake: A kitchen upgrade costs an estimated $35,000 and recovers about 57% of the cost, according to NAR’s Remodeling Impact Report.
-That said, 23% of the Realtors surveyed in this report said that such a project recently helped result in a closed sale.
+A few examples for comparison’s sake: A kitchen remodel costs an estimated $38,300 and recovers about 52% of the cost, according to NAR’s 2019 Remodeling Impact Report.
+That said, 20% of the Realtors surveyed in this report believe that such a project recently helped result in a closed sale.

 Compare that to refinishing hardwood flooring to upgrade worn-out surfaces and the overall finish and materials.
-The Remodeling Impact Report estimates this costs about $3,000, but homeowners can recover 100% of the project’s cost.
-Of the Realtors surveyed in this report, 6% said that such a project recently helped clinch a deal.
+The Remodeling Impact Report estimates this costs about $2,600, but homeowners can recover 100% of the project’s cost.
+Of the Realtors surveyed in this report, 5% say that such a project recently helped clinch a deal.